hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/_docs/executor.2.ru.md

 * **Potential Errors/Improvements:**
     * **Error Handling:** The provided docstrings mention `continue_on_error`, but detailed error handling (with specific exceptions) isn't described.
 Robust error handling with logging or specific exceptions is crucial for real-world applications.
-    * **Locator Strategy:** The functions rely on a `locator` dictionary.
+    * **Locator Startegy:** The functions rely on a `locator` dictionary.
 The documentation needs to specify the expected structure of the `locator` (e.g., which keys are required for different locator types).
     * **Real-World Examples:** The examples are high-level.
-Real implementations need to demonstrate more specific examples of what `locator` data can look like, and how `execute_locator` would handle different possible locators and operations.
+Real implementations need to demonStarte more specific examples of what `locator` data can look like, and how `execute_locator` would handle different possible locators and operations.

 This framework appears to be built on top of a WebDriver API (such as Selenium) and provides a higher-level interface for performing actions on web elements based on locators.